In this article, we’ll pit RightSignature vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which is better?

 - Access to a lot of extra tools and analytics

 Here’s how RightSignature and DocuSign look when compared to each other:

 On both platforms, the actual signing process is very easy.
 Recipients receive an email and are guided through the process until the document is fully signed.
-It’s worth noting that DocuSign’s emails tend to end up in the spam folder, making them a bit harder to see for your recipient.
+It’s worth noting that DocuSign’s emails tend to end up in the spam folder, making them harder for your recipient to see.
 You’ll also need to manually turn off DocuSign’s automatic promotion, where the platform sends emails to your signees asking if they’d like to join.

 When you use RightSignature, you don’t have these problems.
 Plus, the platform is easy to use, letting you drag and drop your documents, set them up, and send them in a matter of minutes.

 RightSignature also offers signees the option to print the document, sign it, and send it via fax if that is your preference.

 With DocuSign, setting up a document isn’t as easy.
 You get access to more advanced options, but the user can get overwhelmed with the platform, especially if they haven’t used an online signature solution before.